daanx/isocline/readme.md

 asynchronous event to Isocline that unblocks a current `ic_readline` and makes it behave as if the user pressed `ctrl-c` (which returns NULL from the read line call).

-## Possible Future Extensions

-- Vi key bindings
-- kill buffer
-- ...

-Contact me if you are interested in doing any of these :-)

 ## Color Mapping